SkyWarrior123/Cybersec_RAG_LLM/README.md

-# This is the project RAG AI Agent
+# This is a cybersecurity RAG AI Agent which uses chroma-db and embedding models to help extract details from a CSV file to answer relevant questions and get suggestions from the model.

 (venv) root@LENOVOLOQ:~/python-projects/RAG-AI-Agent# python3 main.py